 Add copy

-If woodland walks are more your thing, you’ll definitely love Wood’s Café in Bodmin!
+If woodland walks are more your thing, you’ll definitely love Wood’s Café in Bodmin.
 Nestled in the stunning Cardinham Woods, this café offers a wide range of hearty soups, pulled pork sandwiches and their homemade sausage rolls.

 There’s nothing better than enjoying a hot chocolate and slice of cake after exploring one of the many family-friendly (and wheelchair accessible!) walking and cycle trails at Cardinham Woods.
 The café itself is cosy, especially when the fire is on!
 There’s ample seating outside too, perfect for muddy dogs and for supervising children as they enjoy the play area.